rkoesters/rkoesters.github.io/index.md

 (NEW) Themes!
 -------------

 This website has more than one theme!
-You can change your theme [here](/theme.html).
-More themes will be added in the future.
+Well, it has two themes, but more will be added in the future.
+[Click here to change theme](/theme.html).